ASkauen/ruby-on-rails-install-guide/README.md

     &nbsp; &nbsp; &nbsp;- [Windows 10](#windows-10)
 * Read the instructions under your chosen oparating system

-    &nbsp; &nbsp; When you come across a code block:
+    * When you come across a code block:
+    ```
       This is
       a code block
+    ```

     1. Copy the commands inside the block
     2. Paste the commands in your terminal
     3. Run the commands by pressing ``Enter``
-   &nbsp;
     > Unless the code block has *⇧Don't run this⇧* under it

-  &nbsp;
+    * Some tips:
       * You can copy the entire code block at once.
 No need to run each command individually.
       * The last command in every code block may not get run automatically.
 Press ``Enter`` to run the command manually.
       * If prompted with ``Do you want to continue?
-[Y/n]``, run ``y``.\
+[Y/n]``, run ``y``.
-  &nbsp;
       * If you for some reason get an error while running a block of code, try running them individually.

 &nbsp;
 * Complete the steps in order from top to bottom\